luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ### List Animals

 **Goal:** Display all animals in a mobile-friendly, scrollable list that allows users to browse and navigate to individual animal details.
 This milestone creates a page that fetches and displays all animals from the database.
 It uses React Query for efficient data fetching, caching, and automatic refetching.
 The list should be visually appealing and easy to navigate on mobile devices.

+**Note:** View Animals and View Groups are separate pages (not combined).
+They share reusable components (AnimalCard, GroupCard, search/filter components) but remain distinct pages for clarity and different use cases.

 **Tasks:**